-‘The Umbrella Academy’ presents Vanya as a villain—and understood as such by many fans—but, in truth, she is the one who has been the most victimized.
+‘The Umbrella Academy’ presents Vanya as a villain—and she is understood as such by many fans—but, in truth, she is the one who has been the most victimized.

 Once the most defiant and strong-willed of the bunch, Vanya was made into the timid and soft-spoken woman we meet when the show begins.
 Even though the Hargreeves have spent their lives believing that Vanya is different from and lesser than them due to her lack of powers, it is revealed that she is more powerful than all of them combined.